Vegan Cold Weather Clothing

 to get the best use from them.
 Cotton is useless here,

-and acrylic not good enough, the scarf should be worn
+and acrylic not good enough, wear the scarf under the

-under the shell garment and over the insulating layer
+shell garment and over the insulating layer immediately

-immediately beneath (like a turtle-neck) that so that
+beneath (like a turtle-neck) that so that it restricts

-it restricts air movement and snow ingress as well as
+air movement and snow ingress as well as providing extra